An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: A First-Order Explicit Scheme on Irregular Domains

-for $\mathbf{x} \in \partial\/\Omega\/$.
-Here, starting with the initial data $\mathbf{u}^0\/$, a superscript $n\/$ is used to denote a variable at time $t = n\,\Delta\/t$, where $0 < \Delta\/t \ll 1\/$ is the time step. \begin{remark} Our purpose here is to illustrate the new approach with a simple scheme that does not obscure the ideas in the method with technical complications.
+\begin{remark} Our purpose here is to illustrate the new approach with a simple scheme that does not obscure the ideas in the method with technical complications.
 Hence, the scheme here is first order in time (explicit) and second order in space, with the stability restriction $\Delta\/t \propto (\Delta\/x)^2\/$.
 However, unlike projection methods and other approaches commonly used to solve the Navier-Stokes equations --- see \S~\ref{sec:intro}, this new formulation does not seem to have any inherent order limitations.
 Unfortunately, the Navier-Stokes equations are stiff and nonlinear, which means that the fact that higher order extensions are possible does not mean that they are trivial. \myremarkend \end{remark}